The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Schools should extend access to contemporary reading materials by completing the below mandatory action:

-- Providing all learners with the opportunity to join the local public library for access to books, other reading materials, eBooks and audiobooks
+- Providing all learners with the opportunity to join the local public library for lifelong access to books, other reading materials, eBooks and audiobooks

 2.2 Curriculum